RESOURCES

 How Does Particle Beam Steering Work?

 Particle accelerators generate particle beams by accelerating charged proton or electron particles from a source like hydrogen gas.
 Then, electromagnets create a magnetic field and steer the beam as it travels through a vacuum tube.
+In these systems, certain parameters, such as the magnetic field strength or the beam path, may be fixed to maintain stability.

 How Does Radio Beam Steering Work?